Updated: May 31

-If you are still in the midst of planting your summer garden or will have some outdoor potted plants consider adding some plants that are known pollinators.
+If you are still in the midst of planting your summer garden or have some outdoor potted plants, consider adding some known pollinators.

 Why is Pollination Important?

 Virtually all of the world’s seed plants need to be pollinated.
 This is just as true for cone-bearing plants, such as pine trees, as for the more colorful and familiar flowering plants.
 Pollen, looking like insignificant yellow dust, bears a plant’s male sex cells and is a vital link in the reproductive cycle.

 Pollination occurs when birds, bees, bats, butterflies, moths, beetles, other animals, water, or the wind carries pollen from flower to flower or moved within flowers.
 The successful transfer of pollen in and between flowers of the same plant species leads to fertilization, successful seed development, and fruit production.
 (1)

 Reproduce and produce enough seeds for dispersal and propagation.

 One of my favorite summertime birds is the hummingbird.
 It is a fantastic pollinator, and it always makes me joyful to see them.
 I prefer to use plants to attract hummingbirds rather than to put out the typical sugar water.

 Hummingbirds are often a major source of pollination for a variety of flowers, shrubs, and trees.
 In fact, according to the USDA Forest Service, “In the continental United States, hummingbirds are key in wildflower pollination.”

 Brightly colored flowers that are tubular hold the most nectar and are particularly attractive to hummingbirds.